DIVYANEELAPALA1205/Databricks-Training/README.md

 string manipulations
 real-time SQL problem solving
 ⚙️ Where to Start

-Start with Week-1 for SQL foundations.
+Start with Week-1 for SQL foundations
-Move to Week-2 for SQL functions practice.
+Move to Week-2 for SQL functions practice
-Explore Week-3 for window functions and analytical SQL queries.
+Explore Week-3 for window functions and analytical SQL queries 👩‍💻 Author

-👩‍💻 Author
 N.Divya Sree